tuttinator/boomsql/README.md

 ## Usage

-View the config/boomsql-example.yml and copy to $HOME/.boomsql.yml for defaults
+View the templates/boomsql-example.yml and copy it to $HOME/.boomsql.yml for configuration

 TODO: Write further usage instructions here